Linn-Kristin Riegelhuth Koren: National team

 She made her debut on the Norwegian national team in 2003, and has played 268 matches and scored 965 goals as of July 2015.
 She is five time European champion from 2004, 2006, 2008, 2010 and 2014.
 She was the top scorer in the 2008 European Championship and was also awarded a place in the all-star team as Best Right Wing.
 She received a silver medal at the 2007 World Women's Handball Championship and a gold medal at the 2008 Summer Olympics and at the 2012 Summer Olympics.

 Personal life

 She's the older sister of fellow handball player, Betina Riegelhuth.
 On 25 June 2011, Linn-Kristin Riegelhuth married Einar Sand Koren, and changed her name to Linn-Kristin Riegelhuth Koren.
 In May 2015 she announced that she and her husband was expecting their first child, and had to take a break from handball.
 After giving birth 22 December 2015, Riegelhuth Koren was back playing for Larvik against Rælingen HK on 2 March 2016.

 In October 2017 she announced that she's expecting her second child, but she will come back on court again.

-Today she has three kids: Lotte, Pelle og Lasse together with Einar.
+Today she has three kids: Lotte, Pelle and Lasse together with Einar.